Structure Matters: Evaluating Multi-Agents Orchestration in Generative Therapeutic Chatbots: Proposed Method

 \textbf{\textit{Conversational Structure: The Finite State Machine.}} A key contribution of the Alpha system is its explicit modeling of the therapeutic process.
-The FSM divides the interaction into four logical \textbf{Superstates} or phases: \textit{Initiation} (Greeting/Emotion Assessment), \textit{Exploration} (Event Processing), \textit{Intervention} (Exercise Delivery), and \textit{Conclusion}.
+It is operated using a programmatic FSM, based on the SAT flowchart \cite{elahimanesh2023words}.
+The FSM encompasses 12 distinct states and divides the interaction into four logical \textbf{Superstates} or phases: \textit{Initiation} (Greeting/Emotion Assessment), \textit{Exploration} (Event Processing), \textit{Intervention} (Exercise Delivery and Feedback Loop), and \textit{Conclusion}.
 Unlike rigid rule-based chatbots that rely on keyword matching, the Alpha system employs two advanced transition mechanisms to maintain naturalness: \textbf{(1) LLM-as-Judge Sufficiency Detection} \cite{zheng2023judging, szymanski2025limitations}, where a dedicated prompt evaluates whether accumulated user responses satisfy emotional and informational criteria for the current state, ensuring meaningful expression of the feelings and events before state change; \textbf{(2) Intent-Based Routing}, which classifies over 40 affirmative/negative Farsi linguistic patterns to route the user to the correct next state.

 \textbf{\textit{Knowledge Injection and Adaptive RAG.}} A comprehensive SAT knowledge base, containing theoretical foundations and 27 exercises, was embedded into the system prompts for both Alpha and Beta.
 Delivery, however, differed: Beta used a static schedule, selecting exercises from a fixed pool based on the agent, while Alpha employed a hierarchical \emph{Adaptive RAG} mechanism.
 This process consists of two phases: \textbf{(1) Constraint-Based Filtering:} The system first retrieves a valid candidate set by filtering the exercise database according to the user’s protocol timeline (Intervention Day 1-8) and therapeutic stage (Beginning, Intermediate, or Advanced). \textbf{(2) Semantic Selection:} A 'Selector' LLM then acts as a re-ranker, analyzing the user’s current emotional state and summarized memory to choose the single most contextually appropriate exercise from the candidate set.
 It then generates a personalized version of that exercise tailored to the user’s context, minimizing repetition and maximizing personalization.